Real Client Losses

-Your inaction could result in your clients unwittingly walking away from significant proceeds from an unwanted policy or paying otherwise indefensible fees, dramatically impacting their net.
+Your inaction could result in your clients unwittingly walking away from significant proceeds from an unwanted policy or paying otherwise indefensible fees, dramatically impacting their net proceeds.

 Without your advocacy and guidance, clients are left badly exposed to a universe of only sub-optimal and bad outcomes when they are - or should be - assessing the utility of life insurance that they own.
 Lapse, surrender, or settlement to a single buyer, who pays a non-competitive price, or through an egregiously expensive and inefficient broker, all ensure that your client will receive far less for their asset than they should.